catalystneuro/clandinin-lab-to-nwb/README.md

  For example, for the conversion `brezovec` you can find a directory located in `src/clandinin-lab-to-nwb/brezovec`.
 Inside each conversion directory you can find the following files:

+* `brezove_convert_all_sessions.py`: convert all the sessions.
 * `brezovec_convert_sesion.py`: this script defines the function to convert one full session of the conversion.
 * `brezovec_requirements.txt`: dependencies specific to this conversion.
 * `brezovec_metadata.yml`: metadata in yaml format for this specific conversion.
-* `brezovecbehaviorinterface.py`: the behavior interface.
-Usually ad-hoc for each conversion.
 * `brezovecnwbconverter.py`: the place where the `NWBConverter` class is defined.
 * `brezovec_notes.md`: notes and comments concerning this specific conversion.

-The directory might contain other files that are necessary for the conversion but those are the central ones.
+* `brezovecimagingextractor.py`: contains an ad-hoc imaging extractor for this conversion.
+This is a Bruker extractor adapted to read data from the NiFTI files used in this conversion.
+* `brezovecimagininterface.py`: the corresponding interface for the imaging extractor.